Azure/Enterprise-Scale-for-AVS/DevOps/AzureDevOps-Bicep/readme.md

 ## Step 3 – Building the pipeline

-- Create a file named `avs-pipeline.yml` in the root of your and copy in the contents of the [avs-pipeline.yml](./avs-pipeline.yml) found with this guide.
+- Create a file named `avs-pipeline.yml` within your repository and copy in the contents of the [avs-pipeline.yml](./avs-pipeline.yml) found with this guide.
 This will be used for our pipeline definition, providing a simple starting point.
 You can modify this pipeline for multiple environments and staged deployments as required.

 - Within the `avs-pipeline.yml` file, modify the following values:
   - `azureServiceConnectionName` - This should be set to match the name of service connection setup as part of the prerequisites.